I’m thinking of starting my own business here in Greensboro. How do I get started?

 How can the City help with the financing of a business idea?

-We recommend that you first visit the Small Business Technology and Development Center’s (SBTDC) Business Start-Up & Resource Guide, Chapter 6: Arrange Your Business Financing.
+We recommend you first visit the Small Business Technology and Development Center’s Business Start-Up & Resource Guide, Chapter 6: Arrange Your Business Financing.

 I have a business, but I’m having trouble meeting expenses.
 Is the City able to offer any help?

-Through the City’s Economic Development and Business Support office, Economic Development can assist in identifying financing alternatives for your business based on your current business needs.
+Our Economic Development Office can assist in identifying financing alternatives for your business based on your current business needs.
 You may also contact our business support partners.

 Where can I go for help in hiring the employees I need for my business at low-to-no cost?